About Holiday House

 How do I submit a manuscript to Holiday House?

-Holiday House is an independent publisher of children's books only.
+Holiday House is a publisher of children's books only.
 We specialize in quality hardcovers, from picture books to young adult, both fiction and nonfiction.

 We publish children's books for ages four and up.
 We do not publish mass-market books, including, but not limited to, pop-ups, activity books, sticker books, coloring books, or licensed books.